liuruoyu/cross-meida-evaluation/README.md

 ```

 ## Train the Deep Models
 To train the deep models tested in our paper.
-You need to download the data of the three benchmark datasets from [here](http://pan.baidu.com/s/1pLBCTK3) (password: *ja9t*), unzip the file and put the inside folders into "Benchmarks".
+You need to download the data of the three benchmark datasets from [here](https://pan.baidu.com/s/1dELQ8O5) (password: *ivms*), unzip the file and put the inside folders into "Benchmarks".
 Then, you need to download the pre-trained CaffeNet and the image mean value file from [here](http://pan.baidu.com/s/1i5yrX5b) (password: *8krs*).
 Unzip the file and the put the inside two files into "Crossmedia(deep)".

 Modify the data path variables of the script files in "Crossmedia(deep)/Codes", then run these files to generate the training data.